By John Ross

 As far as Salesforce experts go, Sakthivel is pretty qualified.
 He’s Platform Developer II-certified as well as a holder of the Advanced Admin cert, so a brilliant resource for those who approach Salesforce with a hands-on attitude.

-As well as being a Salesforve MVP and Architect at Blue Wolf, Gemma Blezard is a prolific blogger and the recipient of a prestigious golden hoodie!
+As well as being a Salesforce MVP and founder of The Architect Club, Gemma Blezard is also a prolific blogger and the recipient of a prestigious golden hoodie!

-Iain is not only an active Salesforce expert though social media and his personal blog, but also offers services through his company, CloudUrsa, to provide customers with a wide range of services including configuration and application development.
+Iain is not only an active Salesforce expert through social media but also offers services through his company, CloudUrsa, to provide customers with a wide range of services including configuration and application development.

 On his blog SimplySFDC, Johan Yu is a prolific writer and thought leader.
 His two published works on Salesforce reporting and dashboards have also helped establish him as an important thought leader in the Salesforce space.